“You are not required to set yourself on fire to keep other people warm.”

 I let people take advantage of me because I thought it upped my self-worth.

 In reality, it did the opposite.
 It didn’t make me feel good, and with most of those actions, my self-worth plummetted.
 So I did the logical thing and gave more because that would fix it, right?
 And then there was that twisted backward thinking of chasing the hard cases.
 You know the ones – you date the person who has a reputation of being a cheater because if you can change them, if they’re loyal to you – you get value, it means you’re special.
 If the person who pathologically promises to pay people back and never does but they treat you differently – you are special and valuable.

 Finding your value in other people will always leave you holding pennies.

 It wasn’t all bad, some of my friends really appreciated me, they always paid me back, they were always grateful but then there were the others who didn’t and those people were in the majority.
 This attitude of limitless giving bled into my relationships as well.
 I was cheated on, abused, taken advantage of, and I always came back because that made me a good person and good people have value.

-Eventually I realized that my worth begins with me and how I see myself.
+Eventually, I realized that my self-worth begins with me and how I see myself.
 I did not need to buy affection and friendship.
 I did not need to put up with things that no sane person would put up with just to be good.
 There are wonderful people out there that are willing to love and accept me for free.
 That are willing to give as much as I give and there’s no need to keep a tally.

 Things changed when I started creating boundaries.